retroenv/nesgodisasm/README.md

 Currently, only ROMs that use mapper 0 are supported.

 ## Installation

+The tool uses a modern software stack that does not have any system dependencies beside requiring a somewhat modern operating system to run:

+Linux: 2.6.32+
+Windows: 7+
+macOS: High Sierra 10.13+

 There are different options to install nesgodisasm, the binary releases do not have any dependencies, compiling the tool from source code needs to have a recent version of [Golang](https://go.dev/) installed.